 Currency / Credit Cards / Banking

-The international access code for Italy is 00 and country’s code is 39.
+The international access code for Italy is +39.
+The outgoing code is 00, followed by the relevant country code (e.g. 0044 for the United Kingdom).
 In case of emergency, please dial 112.